 - Don’t treat partners like you’re doing them a favor.
 An insular or hierarchical mindset will swiftly undermine the success of any cross-sector partnership.
 Collaboration, by its very nature, demands humility, curiosity, and a win-win mentality.

-Cross-sector partnership helps leading organizations build relationships and achieve deeper results.
+Cross-sector partnerships help leading organizations build relationships and achieve deeper results.
 But it involves extensive time and effort on the part of individual staff.
-Building a culture of partnership removes roadblocks, uncovers opportunity, and sets your team up success—allowing your organization to get the most out of strategic collaboration.
+Building a culture of partnership removes roadblocks, uncovers opportunity, and sets your team up for success—allowing your organization to get the most out of strategic collaboration.